We implore you on Christ’s behalf: Be reconciled to God. 2 Corinthians 5:20b

 Jesus’ statement to the criminal is powerful, “…today you will be with me in paradise” (Luke 23:43).
 We can know that one day we will be with Jesus if we do the same thing as the criminal.

 IN YOUR CHAIR TIME TODAY

 Ask yourself if you’ve ever responded to Jesus’ offer of amnesty.
-Watch the video clip below as John Dickson explains how we can take hold of the amnesty offered by Jesus.
+In week 3 of this series, John Dickson explained how we can take hold of the amnesty offered by Jesus.
 If you haven’t taken hold of it, the Holy Spirit is imploring you to respond today.
 Your prayer can be as simple as “God, I believe Jesus is the rescuer.
 I know I am unworthy and cannot rescue myself.
 Please forgive me for the things I’ve done and rescue me.”
 If you have already accepted Jesus’ offer of rescue, spend time considering the wonder of God’s offer and thanking him for rescuing you.

 Download a printable PDF of the BTW week here.